chiragcoding/test/README.md

-# hi my name is chirag
+# hi my is chirag
-#this is my portfolia
-#i am a software devloper